 Your admissions counselor is here to help you learn what SBU has to offer, navigate the admissions and financial aid processes, and answer any questions you might have.
+Use the map below to meet your SBU admissions counselor!

 What SBU means to me: SBU is an amazing family of Christians serving each other with our own unique gifts and talents.
 Our students are such an important part of that family.
 Being in this Christ-centered family encourages me to remain focused on my relationship with Christ.